vimpunk/cratetorrent/DESIGN.md

   same `async` block are sequential).
 This is the most crucial one.
-- Increased complexity due to lifetime and synchronization issues with multiple peer session tasks referring to the same `Disk`, whereas with the task based solution `Disk` is the only one accessing its internal state.
+- Increased complexity due to lifetime and synchronization issues with multiple peer session tasks referring to the same `Disk`, whereas with the task based solution `Disk` is the only one accessing its own internal state.
 - Worse separation of concerns, leading to code that is more difficult to reason about and thus potentially more bugs.
 Whereas having `Disk` on a separate task allows for a sequential model of execution, which is clearer and less